Beginner’s Guide To Mental Health Billing for Therapists

-This beginner's guide to mental health billing is for the brand new and having-no-clue outpatient therapist looking to learn how to bill insurance companies.
+Our Beginner’s Guide to Mental Health Billing is for the brand new and having-no-clue outpatient therapist looking to learn how to bill insurance companies.
 You will learn what client information you need, how to verify mental health benefits, create and submit claims, and account for EOBs.

 Every mental health insurance claim will require a large amount of information, but that information needn’t be overly complicated.

-Our beginner’s guide to mental health billing will first discus your client information, then the most frequently used CPT codes, how to verify eligibility and benefits, and finally how to submit claims.
+Our guide to mental health billing will first discuss your client information, then the most frequently used mental health CPT codes, how to verify eligibility and benefits for behavioral health services, and finally how to submit claims.

 Minimum Required Patient Information